 Sweden’s central bank raises interest rate to hit inflation

-The central bank said the rate will be raised gradually going forward and that it will be somewhat below 2% in three years’ time.
-Thursday’s decision will apply starting Wednesday.
+Sweden’s central bank said the rate will be raised gradually going forward and that it will be somewhat below 2% at the start of next year.

 Inflation in Sweden, which is part of the European Union but does not use the euro, is 7.2%, according to official figures.
 Consumer prices jumped 8.1% in the 19 countries sharing the euro last month from a year earlier and 8.6% in the U.S.